1. Is the Program accredited?

 3. What are the requirements to enter the program?

-Students must complete the pre-requisites at BCCC or have courses transferred from another college, and complete written verification of 50 hours observation/volunteer work in a physical therapy setting via the Admission's Recommendation Form and a 2 page Reflection Essay, to the admissions office; the overall GPA must be a minimum 2.5, and pre-requisites GPA must be 2.75.
-Application to the program must be submitted to the Admissions Office via the Special Admissions Counselor (Brittany Henderson) who will verify eligibility to enter the program.
-PTT courses (PTA Program) can only be taken in designated sequence and only by students in the program; students who enter the program in fall 2014 will complete it in Spring 2014.
+Students must complete the pre-requisites at BCCC or have courses transferred from another college, and complete written verification of 30 hours observation/volunteer work in a physical therapy setting via the Admission's Recommendation Form and a 2 page Reflection Essay of their observation/volunteer work in a physical therapy setting with their PTA application packet; the overall GPA must be a minimum 2.5, and their pre-requisite GPA must be 2.75.
+The PTA Program Admissions Application must be submitted to the Admissions Office via the Special Admissions Counselor (Brittany Henderson) who will verify eligibility to enter the program.
+PTT courses (for the PTA Program) can only be taken in designated sequence, and only by students in the program; students who enter the program in fall 2014 will complete the program in Spring 2016.

 4. When is the deadline for application?

 Applications must be received by the last Friday in March prior to the affected Fall Semester for admission to the program for the fall semester.
-Students who do not have all pre-requisites completed by the end of the semester of application (still have a class to take during the summer) will be placed on a waiting list pending satisfactory completion of requirements.
-Eligible students are expected to attend an Orientation in early June during which registration for the fall classes will take place.
-If the class is not filled, applications will continue to be accepted during the summer until the class for fall is filled.
+Students who do not have all pre-requisites completed by the end of the semester of application (still have a class to take during the spring) will be placed on a waiting list pending satisfactory completion of requirements.
+Eligible students are expected to attend an Orientation in late May/early June during which registration for the fall classes will take place.
+If all seats are not filled, an additional Orientation and Registration will be scheduled for additional qualified applicants (from the Waiting List).

 5. What is the class size?

 A maximum of 24 students will be accepted for the fall semester.

 6. What are the costs associated with the program?

 Once a student is accepted into the program, tuition and fees will be needed for 4 semesters plus the intervening summer session 1; books, clinic shirt, and transportation costs to clinic will be required (http://www.bccc.edu/Page/225).